 * With this program, we also provide a Skills Assessment or Aptitude Test.

-Step 2 – Career Consultation (Face to Face or by Phone or Skype)
+Step 2 – Career Consultation (Face to Face, Telphone or Remotely)

 When you have completed the two online assessments and a skills assessment, your career consultant will set a time with you to go through your reports and you will:

 - Discover the careers that best suit your strengths, interests, values, skills and personality